skylatian/wordle-tools/experiments/README.md

-credentials file needs to also be inside this folder, or the scripts to be moved to the root directory
+unless run from a script in root, the credentials file will need to be copied to this folder, or the scripts to be moved to the root directory